The former pro triathlete and managing editor of Triathlete joins the podcast and talks with us about what brought her to Fast Talk Labs.

 Rob Pickels 02:31

-are their aid stations.
-So if anybody was wondering, ek is a triathlete and is used to stuff like that where you know a cyclist we just keep all our aid on our bike and I guess we just Whiz on our bike, too.
+Are there aid stations in the show? – so if anybody was wondering, EK is a triathlete and is used to stuff like that where you know a cyclist we just keep all our aid on our bike and I guess we just whiz on our bike, too.

 EK 02:48

-Yeah, what happens in Ironman as well?
-Now people pee themselves on the bike.
+Yeah, that’s what happens in Ironman as well.
+People pee themselves on the bike.

 Rob Pickels 02:51